krishcy25/Building-several-Classification-MachineLearning-Algorithms/README.md

 Although, I have a repository earlier with the same Hackathon- with PyCaret (using few lines of code)- This respository focuses on building several Classification models from scratch following the traditional Data Mining Approach of working on data preparation, data exploration, model buidling and validation

-This repository includes the code for the below:
+The code can be found in the LoanPrediction-ClassificationMLModels.ipynb" Notebook availabel in the same repository.
+"This repository includes the code for the below:

 # Step 1: Data Exploration